liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 **Note:** During the uninstall process it will be asked if you want to remove the `kod` namespace too.
 Just type "yes" and then press "Enter" to complete the process.

-## Teardown k3s and liqo
+## Teardown k3s and Liqo
-To teardown k3s and liqo just run the following commands in both the nodes:
+To teardown k3s and Liqo just run the following commands in both the nodes:

 ```bash
 k3s-uninstall.sh